 Gummies

-Gummies demand a different mindset because you’re dosing into a warm, viscous mass and then depositing into molds.
-Uniformity isn’t just a lab result at the end-it’s shaped by mixing efficiency, depositor performance, and how evenly pieces cure or dry.
+Gummies require a different mindset because you're dosing into a warm, viscous mass and then depositing into molds.
+Uniformity isn't just a lab result at the end—it's shaped by mixing efficiency, depositor performance, and how evenly pieces cure or dry.

 Heat history: the processing window is part of the product